wahaj4311/microservices-demo/kubernetes-troubleshooting.md

 1. **Service Connection Issues**: The Kubernetes service connection in Azure DevOps may not have the correct credentials or permissions.
 2. **RBAC Configuration**: The service account used by the pipeline may not have the necessary RBAC permissions in the Kubernetes cluster.
 3. **Validation Issues**: The Kubernetes manifest may contain syntax or validation errors.
+4. **Authentication Context**: The kubectl command is not properly authenticated with the Kubernetes cluster.

 ### Solution